microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ## Cloning the repo

- Now, we can clone the forked repo on local machine using command shown here.
+ Now, we can clone the forked repo on your local machine using command shown here.
 Replace the repo url with your url.

 ``` bash
 git clone https://github.com/ritesh-modi/llmops-promptflow-template.git